 The pH scale is the universal measurement of acidity and alkalinity.
 It runs from 0 (being extremely acidic) to 14 (being extremely alkaline) and pH 7 is a neutral pH.
 Most plants prefer a neutral to slightly acidic substrate, which is roughly between pH 5,5 – pH 6,5.

 The abbreviation pH stands for “pondus Hydrogenii “ or “potential Hydrogen”, which indicates that what’s actually being measured is the presence of Hydrogen ions in a solution.
-These Hydrogen ions directly affect the acidity of a solution. (more about that in a later article)
+These Hydrogen ions directly affect the acidity of a solution.

 Why is pH important for my plants?